PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 predict-mnist-a-...-...
 2/2       Running   0          10m
 ```

-**Re-run LoadTest**
+**Re-Run REST-Based Http Load Test**
 ```
-pipeline predict-kube-test --model-name=mnist --test-request-path=./tensorflow/mnist-cpu/input/predict/test_request.json --test-request-concurrency=1000
+pipeline predict-http-test --endpoint-url=http://$PREDICT_HOST:$PREDICT_PORT/predict/mnist/invocations --test-request-path=./tensorflow/mnist-cpu/input/predict/test_request.json --test-request-concurrency=1000
 ```
 Notes:
+* Make sure the Host IP is accessible.
+You may need to use `127.0.0.1` or `localhost`
-* If you see `502 Bad Gateway`, this is OK!
-You just need to wait 1-2 mins for the model servers to startup.
+* If you see `no healthy upstream` or `502 Bad Gateway`, just wait 1-2 mins for the model servers to startup.
-* You should still see a 50/50 split between Model Version a and Model Version b - even after scaling out Model Version b!
+* If you see a `404` error related to `No message found /predict/mnist/invocations`, the route rules above were not applied.
+* See [Troubleshooting](/docs/troubleshooting) for more debugging info.

 ### Shadow Traffic from Model Version a (100% Live) to Model Version b (0% Live, Only Shadow Traffic)
 ```